lamontacrook/adobe-launch-lab/README.md

 1. Start the [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related) and make sure you have selected the "adobe_io/" folder in the setup window. ![Chrome Web Server](https://github.com/lamontacrook/adobe-launch-lab/blob/master/images/200Ok.png "Chrome Web Server").

 2. Browse to http://127.0.0.1:8887 in your Chrome browser or the address of your local machine or webserver.
-You should see the home page.
+You should see the home page and select Victory from the menu.

 ![Victory Home Page](https://github.com/lamontacrook/adobe-launch-lab/blob/master/images/home_page.png "Victory Home Page")